 If you are looking at campervan hire from Melbourne, there are plenty of places to explore, however the most popular would be to head along the Great Ocean Road.

 If that is your plan, then look no further than this self-drive camper video we’ve put together for you.
-It will show you tips to discover the gems along the way on this iconic route the ‘Great Ocean Road’.
+Perfect for those picking up a campervan hire in Melbourne.
+The video will show you tips to discover the gems along the way on this iconic route the ‘Great Ocean Road’.

 Once you’ve picked up your campervan hire from Melbourne, if the Great Ocean Road is on your radar, head south-west out of the city.
 We recommend traveling this direction because you’ll have the coast on your side of the road the whole way!